 Clinical trials are research studies conducted in people to determine whether treatments are safe and effective.
-Clinical trials are the best way for researchers to find new ways to detect, slow, treat and hopefully someday prevent Alzheimer's disease.
+Without clinical research and the help of human volunteers, there can be no better treatments, no prevention and no cure for Alzheimer’s disease.

 What's the difference between a clinical trial and a clinical study?